-Dr. Baron Kelly is a four-time Fulbright Scholar and a member of the National Theatre Conference.
-He earned his PhD in theatre research from the University of Wisconsin-Madison, a diploma from London’s Royal Academy of Dramatic Art, and a master of fine arts in acting from California State University, Long Beach.
+Dr. Kelly is a four-time Fulbright Scholar and Professor of Theatre in the Theatre and Drama Department at the University of Wisconsin-Madison.
+He earned his Ph.D. in Theatre Research from the University of Wisconsin-Madison, a diploma from London’s Royal Academy of Dramatic Art, and an MFA in Acting from California State University Long Beach.

-He has traveled extensively as a cultural specialist for the United States Bureau of Education and Cultural Affairs, teaching and lecturing on the theatre in Africa, Europe, and Asia.
-His teaching of acting has led him to teaching and lecturing residencies in more than a dozen countries on five continents and in 20 American states.
+He has traveled extensively as a Cultural Specialist for the United States Bureau of Education and Cultural Affairs teaching and lecturing on the theatre in Russia, Scandinavia, Africa, Europe, London, and Asia.
+His teaching of acting has lead him to teaching and lecturing residencies in more than a dozen countries on five continents and in twenty American states.
 He has been a fellow at Harvard University’s W.E.B.
 Du Bois Institute for African American Research.

-Prior to joining the Department of Theatre and Drama at UW-Madison, he was head of acting and director of graduate studies at the University of Louisville.
+Before joining the Theatre Department at UW-Madison, he was Head of Acting and Director of Graduate Studies at the University of Louisville.

-Currently, he serves on the boards of the Comparative Drama Conference (Editorial Board), the Stanislavsky Institute Advisory Board, and the American Society for Theatre Research (Executive Committee).
-Kelly has served on review panels for the NEA, Mid Atlantic Arts Foundation, and Fulbright Commission.
+Currently, he serves on the boards of the Comparative Drama Conference (Editorial Board), Stanislavsky Institute Advisory Board, National Theatre Conference, and the American Society for Theatre Research (Executive Committee).
+Dr. Kelly has served on review panels for the NEA, Mid Atlantic Arts Foundation, and Fulbright Commission.

-He has performed internationally for the Royal National Theatre of Great Britain; Stratford Shakespeare Festival of Canada; National Theatre of Norway; Yermelova Theatre, Moscow, Russian; Constans Theatre, Athens, Greece, Academy Theatre Dublin, Ireland; Edinburgh Theatre Festival; and Bargello, Florence, Italy, among others.
+He is also a consultant for the MacArthur Foundation.
+Baron has performed internationally for the Royal National Theatre of Great Britain; Stratford Shakespeare Festival of Canada; National Theatre of Norway; Yermelova Theatre, Moscow, Russian; Constans Theatre, Athens, Greece, Academy Theatre Dublin; Edinburgh Theatre Festival; Bargello, Florence, Italy; among others.